erpel/avv/README.md

 Then copy the `avv.rb` file to a folder of your `$PATH` and you're ready to use it.

+avv uses ruby 1.9 features and will not work with older releases.

 ## License

 Copyright (c) 2011 Jan-Erik Rediger <http://fnordig.de/about/>